Join for FREE

 The hoopoe is 19â€“32 cm (7Â½-12Â½ in) long, with a 44-48cm wingspan.
 This black, white and pink bird is quite unmistakable, especially in its erratic flight, which is like that of a giant butterfly.
 The crest is erectile, but is mostly kept closed.
 It walks on the ground like a starling.

 Subspecies U. e. africana (which is sometimes split as African Hoopoe) is darker and more chestnut.
 However, the subspecies U. e. waibeli is also quite dark but is usually retained in Eurasian Hoopoe.
-The easiest way to separate these two is by looking at the primaries in the spread wing (flight) which are all dark in U. e. africana but has white spots in U. e. waibeli.
+The easiest way to separate these two is by looking at the primaries in the spread wing (flight) which are all dark in U. e. africana but have white spots in U. e. waibeli.

 Widespread and generally common in southern Europe, Africa and much of Asia.
 In the Western Palearctic breeds from Iberia and most of France across Europe to the southern Urals, Caspian and Caucasus ranging north to Poland and the Baltic States.
 Scarce or absent from northern France to Denmark and in the uplands of Germany, Switzerland and Austria.